Riverside, California, 1990

 Mark pushed Mad Irish into Toby’s hand.
 “No, Ma, just trying to get Toby to play with me.”

 She sighed, squatting beside them on the carpet.
-“Tobias, stop crying, everything’s going to be ok.”
+“Tobias, honey, everything’s going to be okay.”

 She repeated herself in German.
 That seemed to do the trick.

-Tobias sniffed obediently as their mother’s fingers traced the wavy hair away from his face.
-He even looked more like papa.
+Toby sniffed obediently as their mother’s fingers traced the wavy hair away from his face.
+He even looked more like Papa.

 She touched Mark’s cheek and shared a rare smile with him.
 “Thanks for trying.”